liupeirong/liupeirong.github.io/azureIoTNestedEdge/readme.md

 To provision the parent edge with DPS, it's important to note -

 * Use the "full-chain" rather than the leaf identity certificate for the parent edge.
 * In `/etc/aziot/config.toml`, under the section of DPS provisioning, add a line to specify `iothub_hostname`.
-DPS knows which IoT Hub it connects to, but it seems that the edge modules may not know, so when you later deploy the required modules to the parent edge, it will complain about unknown `iothub_hostname`.
+DPS knows which IoT Hub it connects to, but it seems that the edge modules may not know, so when we later deploy the required modules to the parent edge, it will complain about unknown `iothub_hostname`.

 With the parent edge provisioned and registered, the next step is to [configure it as a gateway](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-create-transparent-gateway?view=iotedge-2020-11).
-You must [deploy the necessary modules to the parent edge](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-connect-downstream-iot-edge-device?view=iotedge-2020-11&tabs=azure-portal#deploy-modules-to-top-layer-devices) so it can support the child edge.
+We must [deploy the necessary modules to the parent edge](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-connect-downstream-iot-edge-device?view=iotedge-2020-11&tabs=azure-portal#deploy-modules-to-top-layer-devices) so it can support the child edge.
 Verify the following is working from the child edge machine before proceeding further -

-* `curl https://<parentFQDN>/v2/_catalog` returns an array of docker images in your container registry, or an empty array.
+* `curl https://<parentFQDN>/v2/_catalog` returns an array of docker images in our container registry, or an empty array.
 * `docker pull <parentFQDN>/<a_docker_image>` correctly pulls the image.
-Note that if you don't sepcify a FQDN or IP, by default docker will try to pull from Docker Hub.
+Note that if we don't sepcify a FQDN or IP, by default docker will try to pull from Docker Hub.
 That's why we need to specify FQDN not just hostname during edge provisioning.

 ### Create the child edge